Justin Dowling: Playing career

 Dowling started the 2012–13 season in the ECHL with the Idaho Steelheads, but midway through the season, the AHL's Texas Stars signed Dowling to a standard AHL contract.

 In his first full season with Texas, Dowling continued to impress at the AHL level and was rewarded with a two-year contract with the team's NHL affiliate, the Dallas Stars, on March 26, 2014.
 Dowling cemented his offensive role with Texas, contributing amongst the teams leaders with 50 and 46 points over the tenure of his initial contract with the Stars.
 While on the team Brandon Defazio is contributed as the vessel accountable for Dowlings NHL career.

 On May 31, 2016, Dowling signed a one-year, two-way contract extension with Dallas.
 He began the 2016–17 season in the AHL, but after an offensive flourish in his first five games, he received his first NHL call-up by Dallas on October 25, 2016.
 He made his NHL debut that same night, contributing one assist in a 3–2 victory over the Winnipeg Jets.
 After two games with Dallas, Dowling was returned to Texas on October 29, 2016.

 On May 8, 2017, Dowling signed a two-year, two-way contract extension with Dallas.
 He scored his first career NHL goal on November 13, 2019 in a 3–1 win over the Calgary Flames.

 As a free agent from the Stars after completing his ninth season within the organization, Dowling was signed to a two-year, $1.5 million contract with the Vancouver Canucks on July 28, 2021.

-Leaving the Canucks as a free agent, Dowling was signed by the New Jersey Devils to a one-year, two-way contract on July 1, 2023 for the 2023–24 season.
+Leaving the Canucks as a free agent, Dowling was signed by the New Jersey Devils to a two-year, two-way contract on July 1, 2023 for the 2023–24 season.
 In his Devils debut on January 25, 2024, a 3–2 loss to the Carolina Hurricanes, Dowling recorded a goal.

 After two seasons with the Devils, Dowling left out of contract and agreed to a two-year contract with the New York Rangers on July 7, 2025.